Working with parents

 - Trying to provide your child with a quiet atmosphere to complete any homework to a high standard.

-- Teaching your child to respect the school and its staff, and to support the school’s Behaviour Policy/Golden Rules.
+- Teaching your child to respect the school and its staff, and to support the school’s Behaviour Policy/school Rules.

 - Ensuring your child does not bring any toys, sweets, money or chewing gum into school.